opnsense/docs/source/troubleshooting/openvpn.rst

     :menuselection:`Firewall -> Log Files -> Live View` and optionally by performing a packet capture on the affected interface.

 There are multiple ways to fix this problem.
 For most setups, it  will be sufficient to disable the automatically created IPv4 and
-IPv6 Gateways under :menuselection:`System -> Gateways -> Single`.
-Doing so will also disable the automatic addition of the :code:`reply-to` directive to rules created on the interface, and client connectivity will be restored.
+IPv6 Gateways under :menuselection:`System -> Gateways -> Configuration`.
+Doing so will also disable the automatic addition of the
+:code:`reply-to` directive to rules created on the interface, and client connectivity will be restored.

 Another option is to manually select the option "Disable Reply-To" on each firewall rule you generate on the assigned interface.